-An abscess is the body's way of trying to heal from an infection.
-Abscesses form after bacteria, fungi, or other germs enter the body — usually through an open wound like a cut — and cause an infection.
+A skin abscess is the body's way of trying to heal from an infection.
+It can form after germs, usually bacteria, get into a cut in the skin and cause an infection.

-When this happens, the body's immune system is activated and sends out white blood cells to fight the infection.
-It's these white blood cells, along with other debris, that can collect in the wound and make pus.
-When pus collects and can't drain out, the area forms a painful abscess.
+When bacteria get into a cut, the body's immune system sends white blood cells to fight the infection.
+It's these white blood cells that can collect and make pus.
+If pus collects and can't drain out, the area forms a painful abscess.

-What Are the Signs & Symptoms of Abscesses?
+What Are the Signs & Symptoms of Skin Abscesses?

-Abscesses usually are red, swollen, and warm to the touch, and might leak fluid.
-They can develop on top of the skin, under the skin, in a tooth, or even deep inside the body.
-On top of the skin, an abscess might look like an unhealed wound or a pimple; underneath the skin, it may create a swollen bump.
+Skin abscesses usually are red, swollen, and warm to the touch, and might leak fluid.
+An abscess that forms in the surface of the skin might look like an unhealed wound or a pimple.
+An abscess that forms underneath the skin may create a swollen bump.
 The area can be painful and tender.

 In the most severe cases, the infection can cause fever and chills.

-Most abscesses can be treated at home.
-Make sure your child avoids touching, pushing, popping, or squeezing the abscess because that can spread the infection or push it deeper inside the body, making things worse.
+Make sure your child avoids touching, pushing, popping, or squeezing the abscess because that can spread the infection to other parts of the skin, making things worse.

 When Should I Call the Doctor?